The National Academies

 The Cost of Energy

-Energy use carries a hefty price tag—and not just in dollars.
-The cost to our environment and to our national security is steep.
+Energy use can carry a hefty price tag—and not just in money.
+The cost to our environment, to national security, and to the prospect of future sustainability is sometimes hard to calculate in dollar terms, but nonetheless very real in practical terms.
 What factors should we consider as we make decisions about energy options for the future?

 Explore Other Topics